mayank1411/Mayank_Front-End/README.md

 };

-3. Please fix, optimize, and/or modify the component as much as you think is necessary.
+<h1>3.
+Please fix, optimize, and/or modify the component as much as you think is necessary.</h1>
 ans :
 Delpyed site :
 https://mayank-front-end.netlify.app/